 Assign a study calendar

-Learning is more effective when students engage regularly with course material, rather than cramming intensely before a test or major assignment.
+Learning is more effective when students engage regularly with course material rather than cramming intensely before a test or major assignment.
 Encourage students to plan their regular study times by asking them to create and submit a Study (or Learning) Calendar.
-A Study Calendar addresses the question: “Where will you find the time you need for this course?"
+A Study Calendar asks, “Where will you find the time you need for this course?"

-In a typical semester, classroom meeting times serve as an anchor by which students naturally arrange their time and effort.
-Introducing an increasing number of asynchronous components can make it challenging for students to effectively manage their participation.
+In a typical semester, classroom meeting times are an anchor by which students naturally arrange their time and effort.
+Introducing an increasing number of asynchronous components can make it challenging for students to manage their participation effectively.
 This learning calendar exercise intends to engage students in proactive planning for a successful semester.
 Consider offering this as an orientation activity to support students within a sometimes challenging remote learning environment.

 Sample Learning Calendar Assignment